shuangliang15/shuangliang15.github.io/_posts/2025-06-20-condition.md

 <br>

 More thoughts: The conditioning "there is at least one boy" breaks the symmetry and produces an asymmetrical sample space.
-Our brains tend to give incorrect intuition on asymmetric sample spaces.
-Additionally, the set / event "there is at least one boy who is born on Monday" is again asymmetrical (can not be expressed by intersection of two marginal events).
+Additionally, the set / event "there is at least one boy who is born on Monday" is again asymmetrical (can not be expressed by intersection / union of two marginal events).